Police Law: Mainly Defendant

 Barney represented West Midlands Police in the inquest into the shooting of Trevor Smith and continues to represent Serco Home Affairs in inquests into the deaths of prisoners in custody.
 He is currently representing Dyfed Powys Police in the inquest into the death of Kianna Patton, Staffordshire Police in the inquest into the death of Joshua Ball and Thames Valley Police in the inquest into the death of Neal Saunders.
 He also continues to represent various police forces in misconduct proceedings on behalf of the Appropriate Authority.

 Barney maintains a near-fluent proficiency in French.
-As a pupil and junior tenant at 5 Essex Court he learned valuable courtroom experience from his early years at the criminal bar before focussing exclusively on his civil practice.
+As a pupil and junior tenant at 5 Essex Chambers he learned valuable courtroom experience from his early years at the criminal bar before focussing exclusively on his civil practice.
 Barney lectures on coroners’ inquests and police misconduct and is an occasional contributor to Chambers’ newsletters.

 ARDL; PIBA